DevOpsPlayground/Hands-on-with-Hashicorps-Nomad/README.md

 sudo nomad agent -config server.hcl
 ```

-To avoid exiting the instance or canceling the nomad server being executing, we can use the command ```nohup``` that redirects all the logs to a nohup file insted of showing in the terminal.
+To avoid exiting the instance or canceling the nomad service, we can use the command ```nohup``` that redirects all the logs to a nohup file insted of showing in the terminal.
 We add as well the ```&``` for the nomad to run on the background.
 For that we run:

 ```sh